Recording Industry Association of America

-The Recording Industry Association of America (RIAA) is a trade organization that represents the music recording industry in the United States.
-Its members consist of record labels and distributors that the RIAA says "create, manufacture, and/or distribute approximately 85% of all legally sold recorded music in the United States".
+The Recording Industry Association of America (RIAA) is a trade organization representing the U.S. recording industry.
+Its members include major record labels and distributors, which the RIAA states “create, manufacture, and/or distribute approximately 85 percent of all legally sold recorded music in the United States”.
 RIAA is headquartered in Washington, D.C.

 RIAA was formed in 1952.
 Its original mission was to administer recording copyright fees and problems, work with trade unions, and do research relating to the record industry and government regulations.
 Early RIAA standards included the RIAA equalization curve, the format of the stereophonic record groove and the dimensions of 33 1/3, 45, and 78 rpm records.